charleslbryant/going-agile/TeamEvolution.md

 * Risk Analyst - assesses product risks
 * Infrastructure - manages product release and infrastructure

-Of course these can be defined simpler or more granularity, but this has fit my experience well.
+Of course, these can be defined simpler or more granular, but this has fit my experience well.
 I guess the point in all this is that roles don't really matter as long as the team understands who does what.

 ##Communication